ryqndev/learn-ryqn-dev/src/content/making-a-url-shortener-in-python/README.md

 ### Generating a short alias

-Generating a short alias has 3 main parts to it: first, we need to generate an unused random string, save the mapping of the newly generated alias to the long_link, and then finally return the full aliased url.
+Generating a short alias has 3 parts to it: Generating an unused random string (we can call this a hash), saving the `<hash, long_link>` pair, and returning the full aliased url.
 It would look something like this:

 ```python business_logic.py
 import random